tuppulix/Tap_project_jobs/README.md

 ## Initial Setup
 To start the program, follow these steps:

+1. Go to the folder: **Tap_project_jobs**
-1. Run `docker network create --subnet=10.0.9.0/24 tap`
+2. Run `docker network create --subnet=10.0.9.0/24 tap`
-2. Run `docker compose up -d --build`
+3. Run `docker compose up -d --build`

 ## View the Results:
 **KIBANA**: [http://10.0.9.31:5601/](http://10.0.9.31:5601/)

 ![Kibana Screenshot](/image/kibana_screenshot.png)

-## Troubleshooting
+## Info
-If there are errors with Spark, you need to remove all containers and try again:

-1. Run `docker compose down`
-2. Run `docker system prune --all --force --volumes`
-3. Run `docker network create --subnet=10.0.9.0/24 tap`
-4. Run `docker compose up -d --build`
-5. Return to section "View Results"

-You might need to try multiple times as subsequent errors could occur.
+The project is still in its initial development phase.
+We're currently focusing on building the frontend portion, which will allow users to interact with the application.
+Additionally, we're planning to further optimize the machine learning model for better performance.

+Every use for profit is illegal and prohibited.

+C.B